Tetrapod: Devonian stem-tetrapods

-Tetrapod-like vertebrates first appeared in the early Devonian period.
-These early "stem-tetrapods" would have been animals similar to Ichthyostega, with legs and lungs as well as gills, but still primarily aquatic and unsuited to life on land.
-The Devonian stem-tetrapods went through two major bottlenecks during the Late Devonian extinctions, also known as the end-Frasnian and end-Fammenian extinctions.
+Tetrapod-like vertebrates first appeared in the Early Devonian period, and species with limbs and digits were around by the Late Devonian.
+These early "stem-tetrapods" included animals such as Ichthyostega, with legs and lungs as well as gills, but still primarily aquatic and poorly adapted for life on land.
+The Devonian stem-tetrapods went through two major population bottlenecks during the Late Devonian extinctions, also known as the end-Frasnian and end-Fammenian extinctions.
 These extinction events led to the disappearance of stem-tetrapods with fish-like features.
 When stem-tetrapods reappear in the fossil record in early Carboniferous deposits, some 10 million years later, the adult forms of some are somewhat adapted to a terrestrial existence.
 Why they went to land in the first place is still debated.

 Carboniferous

 During the early Carboniferous, the number of digits on hands and feet of stem-tetrapods became standardized at no more than five, as lineages with more digits died out (exceptions within crown-group tetrapods arose among some secondarily aquatic members).
-By mid-Carboniferous times, the stem-tetrapods had radiated into two branches of true ("crown group") tetrapods.
-Modern amphibians are derived from either the temnospondyls or the lepospondyls (or possibly both), whereas the anthracosaurs were the relatives and ancestors of the amniotes (reptiles, mammals, and kin).
+By the very beginning of the Carboniferous, the stem-tetrapods had radiated into two branches of true ("crown group") tetrapods, one ancestral to modern amphibians and the other ancestral to amniotes.
+Modern amphibians are most likely derived from the temnospondyls, a particularly diverse and long-lasting group of tetrapods.
+A less popular proposal draws comparisons to the "lepospondyls", an eclectic mixture of various small tetrapods, including burrowing, limbless, and other bizarrely-shaped forms.
+The reptiliomorphs (sometimes known as "anthracosaurs") were the relatives and ancestors of the amniotes (reptiles, mammals, and kin).
 The first amniotes are known from the early part of the Late Carboniferous.
-All basal amniotes, like basal batrachomorphs and reptiliomorphs, had a small body size.
+All basal amniotes had a small body size, like many of their contemporaries, though some Carboniferous tetrapods evolved into large crocodile-like predators, informally known as "labyrinthodonts".
 Amphibians must return to water to lay eggs; in contrast, amniote eggs have a membrane ensuring gas exchange out of water and can therefore be laid on land.

-Amphibians and amniotes were affected by the Carboniferous rainforest collapse (CRC), an extinction event that occurred ≈300 million years ago.
+Amphibians and amniotes were affected by the Carboniferous rainforest collapse (CRC), an extinction event that occurred around 307 million years ago.
 The sudden collapse of a vital ecosystem shifted the diversity and abundance of major groups.
-Amniotes were more suited to the new conditions.
+Amniotes and temnospondyls in particular were more suited to the new conditions.
 They invaded new ecological niches and began diversifying their diets to include plants and other tetrapods, previously having been limited to insects and fish.